jeffreybergier/Previous-Fork/readme.previous.txt

   > Improves efficiency and accuracy of timing system.

 Previous v4.2 (unreleased):
+  > Adds support for tablet input via the host's mouse.
   > Adds option to enable raw mouse input.
   > Improves mouse dialog to be more user friendly.
   > Improves mouse movement handling once again.